The trick to getting the best results from essential oils for hormone support is to use multi-tasking oils, that support various systems in the body.

-Since everything that touches the skin is eventually absorbed into the bloodstream, body oils are another great way to use essential oils for hormone balance.
+Since everything that touches the skin is eventually absorbed into the bloodstream, body oils are another way to use essential oils.

-In order to make a body oil for hormones, you need:
+In order to make a body oil, you need:

 So, let’s say you want to make a 2% hormone-balancing blend with clary sage, sandalwood and geranium.